Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Conclusion

 Our main result is that probabilistic NNs can replace GP interpolators in this setting without degrading the inferred astrophysical constraints, while substantially reducing the total computational cost.
 For the SIDM model, the total pipeline wall-clock time was reduced from 3.6 days to 0.6 days, corresponding to an overall speed-up factor of \(5.7\).
 For the phenomenological model, the total pipeline wall-clock time was reduced from 5.1 hours to 1.6 hours, corresponding to an overall speed-up factor of \(3.2\).
 The largest gain comes from eliminating the GP training bottleneck, with further reductions in the MCMC wall-clock time.

 These computational gains do not come at the expense of inference quality.
-For the SIDM model, the NN interpolators predict the strain spectra at least as well as the GP interpolators, and the test-set comparison indicates improved performance for the median prediction.
+For the SIDM model, the NN interpolators satisfy our maximum-posterior validation check.
+The directly simulated \texttt{holodeck} median lies within the NN 95\% predictive interval in each of the five PTA frequency bins.
+By contrast, the corresponding GP predictions in Fig.~\ref{fig:gp_holodeck_strain_sidm} do not satisfy this median-containment criterion, even though the GP- and NN-based posteriors remain in close agreement.
 For the phenomenological model, the NN and GP interpolators perform similarly.
 In both cases, the posterior distributions obtained with NNs are in very good agreement with those obtained with GPs.

+More elaborate emulators that model the full strain-realization distribution are useful when the distribution itself is the target.
+For the likelihood-level comparison performed here, however, the relevant requirement is more limited: accurate recovery of the median, predictive uncertainty, and resulting parameter posteriors within the existing \hyperlink{cite.Agazie_2023}{Agazie2023} inference framework.

 The main practical advantage of the NN approach is that it removes the GP training bottleneck for large training libraries, thereby making the pipeline more scalable for higher-dimensional and more computationally expensive astrophysical models.
-Probabilistic NNs therefore offer a robust and efficient replacement for GP interpolation in PTA GWB inference.
+Although we demonstrate the emulator using the NANOGrav 15-year data set, the replacement of GP interpolation by probabilistic neural-network emulation is, in principle, independent of the particular PTA data set and can be applied to future NANOGrav, Parkes Pulsar Timing Array, European Pulsar Timing Array, Chinese Pulsar Timing Array, and International Pulsar Timing Array analyses.
+Probabilistic NNs, therefore, offer a robust and efficient replacement for GP interpolation in PTA GWB inference.